superRaytin/paginationjs/docs/en.md

 cache | boolean  | If set to `false`, it will force requested pages not to be cached by the browser.
 Default is `true`. async | boolean | By default, all requests are sent asynchronously.
 If you need synchronous requests, set this option to `false`.
 Default is `true`. beforeSend | function | A pre-request callback function that can be used to modify the jqXHR object before it is sent.
-Returning false in the beforeSend function will cancel the request.
+Returning false in the beforeSend function will cancel the request. pageNumberStartWithZero | boolean | By default, the passed `pageNumber`(or a alias if specified) will be `1`.
+If your backend indexes pages starting with zero rather than 1, just set `pageNumberStartWithZero: true`.

 For more info on the parameters, refer to the [JQuery API Documentation](https://api.jquery.com/jquery.ajax/).